Anchorsify/Anchorsify.github.io/_projects/Raiton.md

  - Chakra: 33
  - Upkeep: 4
  - Range: 40
- - Area: 20 x 20 square
+ - Area: 25 x 25 square
  - Speed: 20
  - Seal Speed: 20
  - Tags: Area of Effect, Energy, Environmental

-Effects: This technique applies Paralysis 2, Shock 2, and Immobilize 2 to everyone within its area, and every IC someone remains in the area they take 4 damage which bypasses all reductions.
-This damage does not benefit from the technique's Speed or your NDB, and ends immediately upon leaving the area (as do the status effects).
+Effects: This technique applies Paralysis 4, Shock 4, and Immobilize 4 to everyone within its area, and every IC someone remains in the area they take 4 damage which bypasses all reductions.
+This damage does not benefit from things which increase the damage you deal, or the technique's Speed or your NDB, and ends immediately upon leaving the area (as do the status effects).
+You are immune to its effects.

-The pillars can be attacked, and each has 100+(NDB*5) HP, with CHA/2 DR, and do not take additional damage from Raiton (despite the fact that they're pillars of earth...); only one pillar needs to be destroyed in order to end this technique.

 #### --( Tesura Karui - Tesla Minor )--
 This generates a semi-stable mass of lightning chakra which you can physically throw.
 It'll 'stick' to the first surface it comes into contact with (reminder: people are not surfaces).
 Once placed the ball is stationary, a bright and crackling hemisphere of chakra.
 Anyone unfortunate enough to wander into range will receive a face-full of electricity.